senzing-garage/openshift-demo/docs/helm-rabbitmq-db2/README.md

       senzing/ibm-db2-driver-installer
     ```

-1. Wait for pods to run.
+1. Wait for pods to complete.
    Example:

     ```console